Ricotta Cheese Light

 Storage

-7-10 days from purchase date fresh · 2-3 months frozen
+7-10 days from purchase; typically shorter than full-fat ricotta fresh · 2-3 months for best quality frozen

 Nutrition